 Food Translations Help Sell Your Product

-One of the reasons why food translation is so important is that it allows companies to prevent some significant PR blunders when introducing their food to other countries.
+One of the reasons food translation is so important is because it allows companies to prevent some significant PR blunders when introducing their food to other countries.
 One notable instance came when Coca-Cola was first getting introduced to China.
 The phonetic translation boiled down to “bite the wax tadpole”, and the Coke executives had to scramble to find a compromise before they became the laughing-stock of China.

 Finally, food translation can end up working as something of a PR stunt.
 A company that shows a willingness to translate its food products has a greater chance of appearing culturally sensitive and gaining positive attention than a company that doesn’t.